Net Worth

 YouTuber boxing gained popularity in 2018 with KSI’s challenge to Joe Weller.
 After winning the fight, KSI challenged the Paul brothers, and Logan Paul accepted the fight.

-The Logan Paul vs KSI fight was streamed on YouTube’s pay-per-view platform and also brought in revenues through live ticket sales.
+The Logan Paul vs KSI fight was streamed on YouTube’s pay-per-view platform and also generated revenue through live ticket sales.
 The fight was declared a tie, and the rematch took place in November 2019, with KSI winning.

 Despite losing the fight, Logan made a lot of money from the event and was still interested in pursuing boxing.
-In 2021, Paul fought Floyd Mayweather Jr in an exhibition match; the result of which was a draw.
+In 2021, Paul fought Floyd Mayweather Jr. in an exhibition match, which ended in a draw.

 Impaulsive Podcast